nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cd messages
 [user@sahara ~/lecture1/messages]$
 ```
-The program changes directory to the messages directory, inside lecture1.
+not an error: The program changes directory to the messages directory, inside lecture1.

 ***